Logo

 When you stake ETH, you’re usually locking up your crypto.
 This locked up, or staked, ETH helps support the operation and security of the blockchain network.
 In return, stakers get rewards derived from transaction fees and token emissions.

 Staking APY is calculated based on the total amount staked on the network and the rewards distributed among stakers.
-As of writing, ETH staking rewards via OETH are 3.28% APY.
+As of writing, ETH staking rewards via OETH have earned 3.3% trailing 30-day APY.

 Unlike staking, where rewards are more predictable, APYs from lending and liquidity provision fluctuate based on market demand.
 When you lend ETH or provide liquidity, you earn interest or fees from borrowers or traders who use your capital.
 These returns can be higher during periods of high demand.
 But they also come with increased risks, like liquidity risk and potential impermanent loss in liquidity pools.